FAQs & T&Cs

 Do I have to insure my work?

-It is the responsibility of entrants to take out insurance which covers the works in transit to and from the storage facility, whilst at the storage facility, in transit to and from the exhibition and throughout the duration of the exhibition.
-Works will be handled with due care, however, we cannot accept responsibility for any loss or damage incurred to works in transit, storage or throughout the exhibition.
+It is the responsibility of entrants to take out insurance which covers the works in transit to and from the storage facility, whilst at the storage facility, to and from the exhibition and throughout the duration of the exhibition.
+Works will be handled with due care, however, we cannot accept responsibility for any damage incurred to works in transit, in storage or throughout the exhibition.

 Does my work have to be framed?